Skip to Content

 See this sew-on at Amazon [sponsored link]

-The majority of sew-on hooks are constructed of brass.
+The majority of sew-on options are constructed of brass.
 They are extremely strong and can hold heavy curtains without distorting the hooks.
-These hooks are often unadorned.
-It is because they are invisible from the exterior of the curtain.
+They are often unadorned.
+It is because they are invisible from the exterior.
 They are hand-sewn into the material of the header tape.

-An alternative to sew on hooks is to use fabric tab-top loop curtains, a rod-pocket design, or those with built-in grommets.
+An alternative to sew-on is to use fabric tab-top loop curtains, a rod-pocket design, or those with built-in grommets.

 Clip Rings